CenikLab/CenikLab.github.io/_research/ribo-ecosystem.md

 </p>

 <p>
-We emphasize development of reusable, portable and <a href="https://github.com/CenikLab/">open source software</a>.
+We emphasize the development of reusable, portable, and <a href="https://github.com/CenikLab/">open-source software</a>.
 </p>